 When a traditional estate plan is created, it is typically focused on real estate, bank accounts, and other tangible assets and how they will be distributed in the event of a person’s death.
 This is because those who have worked hard their entire life, saved wisely, and invested prudently almost always want to pass down their tangible wealth and assets to future generations.
 To ensure that a person’s property and possessions are distributed according to his or her wishes, a proper estate plan must be created and put in place while the person is still living.

-However, many people feel they have much more to pass along to friends and loved ones than merely items of monetary value.
+Many people feel they have much more to pass along to friends and loved ones than merely items of monetary value.
 Such individuals generally benefit from a legacy plan.

 PASSING ON VALUES AND PHILOSOPHIES